CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (1) Offer or perform any act or service contrary to Article 5 of G.S.
 90A or the rules of this Chapter; or

-(2) Offer or perform engineering, architectural, plumbing, electrical, pesticide or any other job function requiring an occupational license in the jurisdiction where the inspection, installation, or repair is taking place, unless the on-site wastewater system inspector or contractor holds a valid occupational license in that field, in which case the inspector or contractor shall inform the client that the inspector or contractor is so licensed.
+(2) Offer or perform engineering, architectural, plumbing, electrical, pesticide or any other job function requiring an occupational license in the jurisdiction where the inspection, installation, or repair is taking place, unless the on-site wastewater system point-of-sale inspector, private compliance inspector, or contractor holds a valid occupational license in that field, in which case the point-of-sale inspector, private compliance inspector, or contractor shall inform the client that the point-of-sale inspector, private compliance inspector, or contractor is so licensed.

 History Note: Authority G.S.
 90A-72; 90A-74;